transducer/zenroom-cljs-demo/blogpost.md

 ![build hook output](resources/images/build-hook.png)

+Next we'll look at the view and its Reagent components.

 ## ⚛ The view

 We want to create a simple website where we can pass Zencode to the Zenroom VM and get the results.